Estimating Inhomogeneous Spatio-Temporal Background Intensity Functions using Graphical Dirichlet Processes: Methodology

+The autoregressive GDP of order 1 was selected for simplicity, however, as detailed in \cite{chakrabarti2024graphical} this framework can be extended to greater orders.
+Furthermore, as can be seen from the posterior distribution, the parameters are not independent even for non-contiguous time instants.

-As discussed in \cite{chakrabarti2024graphical}, the total conditional distributions of $\alpha_i$, $i=1,...,P$, and $\beta_1$ are not standard distributions and are the main bottleneck in the MCMC.
-Since all $\alpha_i$ are positive random variables, we proposed a random walk movement to explore them.
-According to \cite{chakrabarti2024graphical}, we used proposals based on the SALTSampler introduced by \cite{director2017efficient} to explore $\beta_1$.
+As discussed in \cite{chakrabarti2024graphical}, the full conditional distributions of $\alpha_i$, $i=1,...,P$, and $\beta_p$, for $p=1,...,P-1$ are not standard distributions and are the main bottleneck in the MCMC.
+Since all $\alpha_i$ are positive random variables, we propose a random walk step to explore them.
+According to \cite{chakrabarti2024graphical}, we used proposals based on the SALTSampler introduced by \cite{director2017efficient} to explore $\beta_p$.
 Then, we opted for a Hybrid MCMC \citep{robert1999monte} to sample the posterior distribution; the code is available at \hyperlink{github.com/isaiasmanuel/NHPP}{github.com/isaiasmanuel/NHPP}.

 Since the discussion by Veen and Schoenberg \citep{veen2008estimation}, the use of hidden variables has increased in popularity to estimate the ETAS model.
 This is because, as they pointed out, the direct optimization of the likelihood, as originally proposed by Zhuang et al. \citep{zhuang2002stochastic}, is computationally expensive and numerically unstable.
 The hidden variables included are